Houthis escalate attacks on Saudi Arabia, striking oil facility

-Videos spread on social media of the attack on the Jeddah oil facility, showing massive black plumes of smoke rising into the sky, dotted with occasional exploding fireballs.
+Videos spread on social media of the attack on the Jiddah oil facility, showing massive black plumes of smoke rising into the sky, dotted with occasional exploding fireballs.
 State TV channel al-Ekhbariya released a video of fire damage at an electricity plant in the south of the country, of firefighters putting out fires and blackened husks of concrete.

 After the attacks the group’s leader, Abdel-Malek al-Houthi, gave a live address on a Houthi-aligned channel.
 He placed,the blame for the country’s seven-year civil war on the United States, saying that Saudi Arabia is merely the “executor.”